 Around the age of 10, affected children may also develop deficiency of thyroid hormone production (hypothyroidism) due to cystine crystals accumulating in the thyroid.
 The thyroid is a butterfly-shaped gland located at the base of the neck.
 The thyroid secretes hormones into the bloodstream that influence certain activities of the body such as growth, maturation and the rate of metabolism.
 Symptoms of hypothyroidism are highly variable, but may include fatigue, feeling cold, dry skin, constipation and depression.

-Children with nephropathic cystinosis do not produce tears, sweat or salivate normally.
+As a group, children with nephropathic cystinosis do not produce normal amounts of tears, sweat or saliva.
 Tear production may be diminished causing the eyes to dry out.
 An impaired ability to sweat can potentially cause total exhaustion or collapse due to heat (heat prostration).

 Puberty may be delayed by one or two years.
 Untreated males experience hypogonadism, in which the testes produce reduced amounts of testosterone.
 Testosterone plays a key role in growth and the development of male secondary sexual characteristics during puberty.